 The lane is occasionally accompanied by the River Leven, which gradually transitions from a narrow furious torrent to a wide calm flow.

-The path leads into a wood, where freshly logged pine gives off a wonderful aroma that smells like Christmas.
+The route leads into a wood, where freshly logged pine gives off a wonderful aroma that smells like Christmas.

 The route turns south, and I follow a path squeezed between the river and the main A590 dual carriageway.
 The path isn’t marked on the OS map, but I’m pretty sure from aerial photos that it’ll take me to a picnic site a mile or so down the river.